 TinyRAM was introduced by Ben-Sasson et al. [BCG+13] in order to express correctness of nondeterministic computations in the setting of verifiable delegation of computations.
-For a discussion on the engineering choices behind the design of TinyRAM, see [BCG+13]; in this document, we focus on a precise specification of TinyRAM.
+For a discussion on the engineering choices and motivation behind the design of TinyRAM, see [BCG+13].
+Originally defined as a Harvard architecture (where the code is fixed), TinyRAM was extended in subsequent papers [BCTV14b, BCTV14a] into a von Neumann architecture (where the code is stored in RAM and can self-modify).
+In this document, we focus on a precise specification of TinyRAM.